Loggins and Messina

 Loggins and Messina was an American pop rock duo consisting of Kenny Loggins and Jim Messina, who achieved major chart success during the early-mid 1970s.
 Among their well-known songs are "Danny's Song", "House at Pooh Corner", and "Your Mama Don't Dance".
 After selling more than 16 million records and becoming one of the leading musical duos of the 1970s, Loggins and Messina separated in 1976.

-Although Messina would find only limited popularity following the breakup, Loggins went on to achieve major chart success in the 1980s.
+Although Messina would find only limited popularity following the parting, Loggins went on to achieve major chart success in the late 1970s, through the 1980s.

 In 2005 and again in 2009, Loggins and Messina reformed for tours in the United States.